 It all began over 100 years ago in 1898.
 Vestas was founded by a blacksmith, H.S.
 Hansen, in the town Lem, Denmark, manufacturing steel windows for factories and commercial buildings.
 After the Second World War HS Handen’s son, Peter began to produce agricultural equipment.
 During the 1970’s oil crisis, Vestas began to examine the potential of the wind turbine as an alternative source of clean energy and by 1979 delivered the first wind turbines.
 A boom in the early 80s followed.
-This was not sustained; in 1986 Vestas suffered a serious decline because special tax legislation in the United States that had ptovided advantageous conditions for the purchase of wind turbines stopped.
-Non wind energy parts of vestas were shaved off and ther company was streamlined for wind.
+This was not sustained; in 1986 Vestas suffered a serious decline because special tax legislation in the United States that had provided advantageous conditions for the purchase of wind turbines stopped.
+Non wind energy parts of Vestas were shaved off and their company was streamlined for wind.

 From 1987 onwards things began to improve and Vestas developed from a small-scale pioneer in the industry with a staff of around 60 people to become a global hi-tech and market-leading company employing more than 20,000 people.
 But Vestas’ enviable position was not secure and its financial performance was poor.